Cantera/cantera-website/pages/tutorials/MatlabTutorial.rst

     >> adddir('/usr/local/cantera/my_data_files');

-Cantera currently supports three input formats for data.
-The primary format, introduced in Cantera 2.5.0, is the YAML format.
-Two older formats (CTI and XML) can also be used, but they are deprecated and support for them will be removed in a Cantera 3.0.
-Utilities are provided for converting existing CTI and XML files to YAML.
-For more info, see
-`Converting CTI and XML input files to YAML <legacy2yaml.html>`__.
+Cantera currently supports input files in the YAML format.
+Utilities are provided for converting CTI and XML files (used with older Cantera versions) to YAML.
+For more info, see `Converting CTI and XML input files to YAML <legacy2yaml.html>`__.

 To learn more about the input files already available with Cantera and how to create new input files, see :doc:`Working With Input Files <input-files>`.